bell0x07/CongressChecklist/README.md

 - Any other tools you may need (even if unlikely)
 - Analog notebook (dead tree style)
 - Pen, pencil, quill
-- Winkekatze, there are Operators on site
 - Rubber ducks
-- NERF guns and ammuntion
-- Cable ties
-- A Slinky for the escalators
 - Duct tape or gaffer tape (vital)
-- Knitting/sewing needles and yarn (for guerrilla knitting/yarn bombing)
 - More cable ties, maybe in a different colour
 - A blanket
 - A pillow (and sleeping bag/camping mat if you intend to sleep at the gym or in heaven)